heiner/heiner.github.com/_posts/2021-03-23-pis-deaths-and-statistics.markdown

 > curve.

-So apparently $$\eta$$ and $$b$$ have been stable over a long time periods.
+So apparently $$\eta$$ and $$b$$ have been stable over a long time period.
 Whatever that says about human longevity, it also says the Gompertz (or the Gompertz-Makeham) model is not so bad.

 That's it for today.
 My apologies for not actually having any $$\pi$$s in all of